 to improve, watch out!!
 This area is destined to GROW ! !
 It's all about the water . . . and the water is here! !

-From an investment standpoint, Whispering Ranch is still in its early appreciation stages and has nowhere to go but up.
-We witnessed a parcel value increase of 800%
+From an investment standpoint, Whispering Ranch is still in its early "recession recovery" stages and has nowhere to go but up.
+We witnessed a parcel value increase

-in 2005 before the current "Real Estate Adjustment" hit and prices declined back to todays reasonable prices.
-During the "Boom" years of '05 and '06 there was a buying frenzy
+of 800% in 2005 before the current "Real Estate Adjustment" hit and prices declined back to todays reasonable prices.
+During the "Boom" years of '05 and '06 there was

 With the recent Real Estate "adjustment", I'm getting a lot of calls from the contacts I have made in the past eleven or

 twelve years - primarily from Buyers who have been thinking about buying a parcel in "The Ranch".
-The market has softened since the Real Estate frenzy of 2005 - prices
+The market had softened since the Real Estate frenzy of 2005 - prices

 stabilized then dropped - but with all of the planned developments in the works, proposed roadway improvements and Buckeye, Surprise and Wickenburg annexation